 Jonathan Hens' striking work speaks of recent developments in today's world, which has seen a fusion between the banal and the subcultures and becomes a place where men and women have merged into androgynous beings.

 His designs are the result of an intense search for an alternative identity.
 Rather than a classic example of beauty, the viewer gets to see Hens' interpretation of it.
-He chose the material pewter to launch his fetishism line.

 His work raises many questions, such as what beauty means today and whether or not there is still a difference betweens the sexes.